robballou/rotatelib/README.md

 # Rotatelib

+Version: 0.6

-Module for assisting in querying the file system and databases for backups to rotate.
+Module for assisting in querying the file system, databases, or Amazon Web Services (AWS) for backups/archives to rotate.

+`rotatelib` supports looking for archives and backups in the following places:

+- The local filesystem
+- A database (currently tested with with MySQLdb and sqlite)
+- AWS services:
+  - S3 bucket items
+  - EC2 snapshots

 ## Filesystem example